Sliderule-Public/terraform/README.md

 - `/eks-app` - DEPRECATED, use `/ecs-app` instead.
 This directory is a deprecated version of `/ecs-app` which deploys Shieldrule in EKS.
 It is no longer maintained.
 - `/src` - contains terraform modules.
 This directory exists to create consistency among all terraform resources deployed, and is used by the `/ecs-app` and `eks-app` directories in the form of module calls.
 You should never have to interact with this directory or any subdirectories inside it.
+- `/kubernetes` - DEPRECATED, use `/ecs-app` instead.
+This directory contains kubernetes manifests for deploying Shieldrule in EKS.
+It is no longer maintained.

 ## One-time Prerequisites